Health Maintenance Organizations

 Health benefit plans are sold by either insurance companies or health maintenance organizations (HMOs).
 HMOs provide health care to their members through networks of doctors and hospitals.

 How HMOs Work

-To learn whether an HMO is available in your area, call the Texas Department of Insurance Consumer Help Line at 1-800-252-3439 or 512-463-6515 in Austin or visit our website at www.tdi.texas.gov.
+To learn whether an HMO is available in your area, call the Texas Department of Insurance Consumer Help Line at 1-800-252-3439 or visit www.tdi.texas.gov.

 Your Primary Care Physician

 When you join an HMO, you’ll have to choose a doctor to oversee your care.
 This doctor is called your primary care physician, or PCP.
 Your HMO will give you a list of doctors to choose from.

 If you need to see a specialist or another doctor, you’ll usually have to get a referral from your PCP.
 You don’t need a referral for emergency care or obstetrician/gynecologist visits, however.

 Each HMO has a list of prescription drugs that its doctors may prescribe.
 This list is called a formulary.

 If a drug isn’t on your HMO’s formulary, your doctor may prescribe a similar drug that is.
 Most HMOs must cover any prescription drug that your doctor prescribes for a chronic, disabling, or life-threatening illness, even if it's not on the formulary.

 If an HMO drops a drug you’re taking from its formulary, it must continue to cover the drug until your plan’s next renewal date.